-Although all of the protected species listed above may be found in the general geographical area covered by the Multispecies FMP, not all are affected by the fishery for several reasons.
-Some protected species may inhabit more inshore or offshore areas than those utilized by the groundfish species, prefer a different depth or temperature zone than multispecies, or may migrate through the area at different times than the species regulated by the FMP.
-In addition, certain protected species may not be vulnerable to capture or entanglement in certain fishing gear used in the multispecies fishery.
+Although all of the species listed above may be found in the general geographical area covered by the Multispecies FMP, not all are affected by the fishery.
+Some species may inhabit areas other than those in which the fishery is prosecuted, prefer a different depth or temperature zone, or may migrate through the area at times when the fishery is not in operation.
+In addition, certain protected species may not be vulnerable to capture or entanglement with the gear used in the fishery.
+Therefore, protected species are divided into two groups.
+The first contains those species not likely to be affected by Amendment 13 or measures included in this framework, while the second group is the subject of a more detailed assessment because of potential or documented interactions with protected species.